FREQUENTLY ASKED QUESTIONS (FAQ)

 Q: How does a retiring officer apply to be a Chamberlain Fellow?

-A: Applicants submit a cover letter and curriculum vitae to applicants@thechamberlainproject.org by October 15th to be considered for a fellowship during the following academic year.
+A: Applicants must complete the online application by October 1, 2024, to be considered for a fellowship during the following academic year.

 Q: How are Chamberlain Project Fellows selected and placed at partner institutions?